crossbario/autobahn-python/README.md

 The latter will automatically install Twisted and native acceleration packages when running on CPython.

+	pip install autobahn[asyncio,accelerate]

+The latter will automatically install asyncio backports when required and native acceleration packages when running on CPython.

 To install from sources, clone the repo

 	git clone git@github.com:tavendo/AutobahnPython.git